geospace-code/georinex/README.md

 This gives remarkable speed vs. legacy iterative methods, and allows for HPC / out-of-core operations on massive amounts of GNSS data.
 GeoRinex works in Python &ge; 3.6.

+Pure compiled language RINEX processors such as within Fortran NAPEOS give perhaps 500x faster performance than this Python program.
+However, the initial goal of this Python program was to be for one-time offline conversion of ASCII (and compressed ASCII) RINEX to HDF5/NetCDF4, where ease of cross-platform install and correctness are primary goals.

 ![RINEX plot](tests/example_plot.png)